SuspiciousCat869/AniDub-Captions/README.md

 - The Record of Lodoss War
 - The Rising of the Shield Hero
 - The Rising of the Shield Hero S2
+- The Rising of the Shield Hero S3
+- The Rising of the Shield Hero S4
 - The Rolling Girls
 - The Sacred Blacksmith
 - The Saint's Magic Power is Omnipotent